piotrmurach/tty-prompt/README.md

 choices = %w(Scorpion Kano Jax)
 prompt.select("Choose your destiny?", choices, symbols: { marker: ">" })
 # =>
 # Choose your destiny?
-(Use ↑/↓ and ←/→ arrow keys, press Enter to select)
+(Press ↑/↓ to move and Space or Enter to select)
 # > Scorpion
 #   Kano
 #   Jax